Particular/docs.particular.net/serviceinsight/index.md

 ![Message List View](images/overview-messagedetailwindow.png 'width=500')

-ServicePulse also supports opening ServiceInsight to a specific message to allow drill down for more detail.
+[ServicePulse](/servicepulse) also supports opening ServiceInsight to a specific message to allow drill down for more detail.

 NOTE: A message's body is searchable only if the body size is under 85kB, under the [`ServiceControl.Audit/MaxBodySizeToStore`](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore) size limit, and is a non-binary content type.

 ### Refresh and Auto-refresh

-The Refresh and Auto-refresh toolbar buttons enable allow updating the displayed information with the latest updates from the ServiceControl database.
+The Refresh and Auto-refresh toolbar buttons update the displayed information with the latest updates from the ServiceControl database.

 Auto-refresh keeps the information in ServiceInsight automatically refreshed, delivering near real-time information to the views.

-The auto-refresh rate can be specified in the `View -> Options -> Auto-Refresh Timer` setting (default is auto-refresh every 15 seconds), or specify the auto-refresh rate using the ServiceInsight invocation parameter (see [ServiceInsight Invocation](application-invocation.md))
+The auto-refresh rate can be specified in the `View -> Options -> Auto-Refresh Timer` setting (default is every 15 seconds), or by using the ServiceInsight invocation parameter (see [ServiceInsight Application Invocation](application-invocation.md)).

 ### Timing and performance